MPMC-Lab/BPM_DualFunc_GasPurification/README.md

 ## Detailed Description

-### 1. Comprehensive Bayesian Analysis and Results Visualization for Gas Adsorption Modeling (`BPM_GasAdsorption_Main.m`)
+### 1. Comprehensive Bayesian Analysis and Results Visualization for Dual-Functional Gas Purification Modeling (`BPM_DualFunc_GasPurification_Main.m`)
 The `BPM_GasAdsorption_Main.m` module is central to the Bayesian analysis of gas adsorption processes.
 It is designed to process experimental data meticulously, laying the groundwork for sophisticated analysis.
 Key steps within this module include:
 - **Data Loading and Processing**: Efficiently manages the ingestion and preliminary treatment of experimental data, ensuring readiness for analysis.
 - **Bayesian Analysis Framework**: Establishes a robust Bayesian inference framework.
 This involves setting up algorithmic structures for Bayesian analysis, including defining prior distributions and configuring options for Bayesian solvers.
 - **Inversion Solver Configuration**: Carefully configures the Bayesian inversion solver and sampler, optimizing them for the specific needs of gas adsorption modeling.
 - **Results Reporting and Visualization**:Finalizes the analysis process by reporting and visually representing results, focusing on the interpretation and understanding of the Bayesian analysis outcomes.

-### 2. IUQ Procedure Module (`uq_GasAdsorption.m`)
+### 2. IUQ Procedure Module (`uq_DualFunc_GasPurification.m`)
-This function embodies the essence of the Inverse Uncertainty Quantification (IUQ) method, a critical aspect of modern parameter estimation techniques in physical adsorption models.
+This function embodies the essence of the Inverse Uncertainty Quantification method, a critical aspect of modern parameter estimation techniques in modeling of dual-functional gas purification process.
 It is designed to:
 - **Handle Multiple Data Sets**: Processes various datasets simultaneously, ensuring a comprehensive approach to parameter estimation.
 - **Estimate Model Parameters**: Utilizes Bayesian analysis to precisely estimate parameters within the gas adsorption model, enhancing both accuracy and reliability.

-### 3. Forward Modeling for Gas Physical Adsorption (`Model_GasAdsorption.m`)
+### 3. Forward Modeling for Dual-Functional Gas Purification (`Model_DualFunc_GasPurification.m`)
-The `Adsorption_Model` function is a testament to the detailed simulation capabilities of the tool.
-It undertakes forward modeling for gas physical adsorption by:
+The `Model_DualFunc_GasAdsorption` function is a testament to the detailed simulation capabilities of the tool.
+It undertakes forward modeling for dual-functional gas purification by:
 - **Employing Various Isotherm Models**: Adapts to different isotherm models, providing versatility in modeling the adsorption process.
 - **Solving with Implicit Solver**: Utilizes an advanced implicit solver with iterative linearization using the Newton method, ensuring rapid and precise simulation results even in complex scenarios.